CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Type **exit** to close the remote shell connection to LIN1.

-### Task 3: Connect a Linux host using the Syslog connector
+### Task 3: Connect a Linux host using the Microsoft Sysmon For Linux connector

-In this task, you will connect a Linux host to Microsoft Sentinel with the Syslog connector.
+In this task, you will connect a Linux host to Microsoft Sentinel with the Microsoft Sysmon For Linux connector.

 1. Go back to the Edge browser.